-It’s been 25 degrees in London this week, so naturally I thought I’d make a nice bowl of refreshing chilli, yeah, good one.
+It’s been 25°C in London this week, so naturally I thought I’d make a nice bowl of refreshing chilli – good one.

-I’ve got a bit of a love hate relationship with chilli, it’s often the rubbish vegetarian option that rarely has any chilli in it.
-Time and again it’s a sad, watery can of tinned tomatoes with a few beans chucked in, isn’t that just pasta sauce?
-Living in Camden I often see, what looks like puddles of this ‘pasta sauce chilli’ splattered on pavements outside bars and kebab shops.
-Mmmm, very appetising.
+I’ve got a bit of a love hate relationship with chilli as it’s often the rubbish vegetarian option I get offered in pubs.
+Time and time again, it’s a sad, watery can of tinned tomatoes with a few beans floating in it – often reminds me of what you see splattered on pavements outside bars and kebab shops after a night out – mmm, appetising.

 2 tsp smoked paprika

-2. Chop your onion and fry in some fry light to soften on a medium heat.
-Add a bit of water if it starts looking a little brown and let it steam cook (this saves on calories).
-Whilst the onion is cooking grate both the carrots and put to one side.
-Once the onion has softened add the garlic, fresh chilli, chilli flakes, smoked paprika and give it a good stir.
-Add a touch more water and cook for another 2 minutes.
+1. Fry the onion in the oil over a medium heat until softened (add a dash of water to help the onion steam and cook faster).
+Meanwhile, peel and grate the carrot and put to one side.
+Once the onion has softened, add the garlic, smoked paprika and the chilli flakes and give it a good stir.
+Add a dash more water and cook for a couple more minutes.

 2. Drain and rinse the beans, before adding them to the pot along with the tomato puree, tinned tomatoes, fresh tomatoes and grated carrot.